Shib00/RGB-color-game/README.md

 # RGB color game
-A basic colour game in which player has to select a colour out of the given colours which matches the given RGB values
+A basic colour game in which player has to select a color out of the given colors which matches the given RGB values

 ##### Technologies Used :
 * HTML